 - The file has the correct file header

 - The file has the correct number of columns, even if some of them are not populated with data

 - If the file contains column names, these must be commented out using an exclamation mark

 !at the start of the line

-- there are no leading or trailing spaces in the file
+- The file contains no leading or trailing spaces

 2.1 Make annotations to UniProtKB accessions or NCBI identifiers